Lay3rLabs/wavs-tools/README.md

 # DEBUGGING

 Jaeger UI is at http://localhost:16686/

 Prometheus is at http://localhost:9090/

 wavs-cli can be executed via `task cli:wavs -- [command]`

+# TASKFILES

+The `Taskfile.yml` in the root directory is used to run general commands like spinning up the backend, deploying middleware, etc.

+Each project may have its own `Taskfile.yml` for specific tasks related to that tool.

+The files in [taskfile](taskfile) directory are imports, not run directly (by convention, the _only_ executable taskfiles are explicitly named `Taskfile.yml`).

+# CONFIGURATION

+Global secrets like private keys are stored in the [.env](#first-time-setup) file.

+Other global configuration variables are set in [taskfile/config.yml](taskfile/config.yml).

+These make their way automatically to wherever they are needed.
+For example, changing a port or endpoint is only necessary in one place, not also in dockerfile or other places.

+Of course, per-project Taskfiles and/or .env files may also contain their own configuration.